 There are a number of amazing day trips from Strasbourg that can be made to destinations in France, Germany, and Switzerland.
 Strasbourg is the capital of the Alsace region in France.
-An exciting city in its own right bursting with museums, culture, history and a world-famous Christmas Market, just to name a few.
+An exciting city in its own right, bursting with historic half-timbered buildings, cobblestone streets, museums, culture, history, and a world-famous Christmas Market, just to name a few.

 Places to visit around Strasbourg